 Problems can arise when developing any type of software project – from web applications to mobile applications.
 There are, however, three common problems that tend to arise when discussing mobile responsive design.
-Those three things can be avoided though with the right research and design.
+But, those three things can be avoided with the right research and design.

-Junior Software Developer at SOLTECH, Will Johnson, is here to go more into depth about mobile responsive design and these three common problems we often encounter.
+Junior Software Developer at SOLTECH, Will Johnson, is here to go more in depth about mobile responsive design and these three common problems we often encounter.

-- First be sure you trust your development team to ensure that features do not break.
-Ff they do, the problem is caught and solved right away.
+- First, be sure you trust your development team to ensure that features do not break.
+If they do, the problem is caught and solved right away.